 30. Assorted coffee

 Long nights and early mornings are common with a sick child.
 It’s not always economical to visit a local coffee shop every time caffeine is required.
-Consider sending your loved ones some gourmet coffee they can brew at home.
+Consider sending your loved ones some gourmet coffee they can brew at home (with a little bit of something for the adults infused in it).

 31. A new blanket or throw